amanigaultw/filterWidgets/README.md

 ## Example App

-Illustrating how filterWidgets could be used within a Shiny app.
+Illustrating how filterWidgets could be used within Shiny apps.

 ``` r
 #pie chart filter